Alternative Therapies for Allergies

 Passalacqua G, Bousquet PJ, Carlsen KH, et al. ARIA update: I—Systematic review of complementary and alternative medicine for rhinitis and asthma.
 J Allergy Clin Immunol.
 2006;117(5):1054-1062.

-Treating intermittent allergic rhinitis: a prospective, randomized, placebo and antihistamine-controlled study of Butterbur extract Ze 339.
+Schapowal A, Study Group.
+Treating intermittent allergic rhinitis: A prospective, randomized, placebo and antihistamine-controlled study of Butterbur extract Ze 339.
 Phytother Res.
-2005 Aug 22.
-[Epub ahead of print].
+2005;19(6):560-537.